DataDog/documentation/content/en/synthetics/api_tests/udp_tests.md

 ### Create local variables

-To create a local variable, click **Create Local Variable** at the top right hand corner.
-You can define the value from one of the following available builtins:
+To create a local variable, click **Create a Local Variable** at the top right hand corner.
+You can select one of the following available builtins:

 `{{ numeric(n) }}`
 : Generates a numeric string with `n` digits.